 - Pull up a YouTube video, make it full screen and tap on the picture in picture button.

 Voila!
-You can now watch YouTube picture in picture in iOS 14.
+You can now watch YouTube picture-in-picture on iPhone.
 Thanks to DimVl for sharing this alternative on Reddit.